sammy2407/Assignment/README.md

 1] Use Xampp to run it using localhost.

-2] Use the file project.sql to import as a database.
+2] Create Database "project", having username = "project1" and password = "project123" .Use the file project.sql to import as a database.
 Having table in Stack.sql

 3] Run the file Result.php